RedPointGlobal/redpoint-rpi/README.md

 ingress:
   domain: example.com
 ```
-If you prefer to use a custom ingress controller rather than the NGINX ingress controller provided by the chart, you can disable the built-in controller by modifying the ```values.yaml``` file.
-Set the ```ingress.controller.enabled``` setting to false as shown below:
+If you prefer to use a custom ingress controller rather than the NGINX ingress controller provided by the chart, you can disable the built-in controller.
+To do this, set the ```ingress.controller.enabled``` setting to false as shown below:
 ```
 ingress:
   controller: